ahmed-alzahrani/shopifyChallenge/README.md

 gem 'rspec-graphql_matchers'
 ```

-Simply migrate the db in the test environment with the following command:

-`rake db:migrate RAILS_ENV=test`

-Do not seed the DB in this environment before launching the tests, as the necessary records are created automatically.
+Do not seed the DB in the test environment before launching the tests, as the necessary records are created automatically.
 Simply run:

 `rspec` or `rspec/path/to/specific/file` to run a singular file of tests.